JR1811/knockable/README.md

 ## 🔧 Configuration

-- Knockable blocks can be specified with the newly added [knockable:knockable](src/main/generated/data/knockable/tags/blocks/knockable.json) block tag
+- Knockable blocks can be specified with the newly added [knockable:knockable](src/main/generated/data/knockable/tags/blocks/knockable.json) block tag, but by default, all blocks in door, trapdoor, chests and barrel block tags are included
 - Using the `"knockingRange"` Gamerule, the max distance of valid knocking can be specified

 <div style="text-align: center;">